You are here: Home Tune Your Guitar

 There are many, many ways to tune your guitar .
 On this page I'll cover what is probably the most frequently used method by beginners: using a chromatic electronic tuner.

 I've also provided an alternative guitar tuning methods page.
-You'll learn how to tune up when you don't have access to a chromatic electronic tuner.
+You'll learn how to tune up when you don't have access to an electronic tuner.

-You should tune your guitar every single time you play it.
+You should tune your guitar every single time you play.
 Here are a few reasons why:

 Before you can tune your guitar, you need to know what notes you're supposed to end up with.
 The set of notes most frequently used for playing open chords are called 'standard tuning'.